-(1) Accessing the benefits: treatment centers may redeem benefits by using the assistance group's electronic benefit transfer (EBT) card at authorized stores or at a point of sale device at the center, if the center is an authorized retailer.
+(1) Accessing the benefits: treatment centers may redeem benefits by using the assistance group's electronic benefit transfer (EBT) card at authorized stores or at a point of sale device at the center, when the center is an authorized retailer.

-(2) Change notification: the treatment center must notify the county agency of changes in the assistance group's circumstances as specified in rule 5101:4-7-01 of the Administrative Code and when an assistance group leaves the treatment center.
-When an individual leaves a treatment center the center must:
+(2) Change notification: the treatment center shall notify the county agency of changes in the assistance group's circumstances as described in rule 5101:4-7-01 of the Administrative Code and when an assistance group leaves the treatment center.
+When an individual leaves a treatment center the center shall:

 (a) Provide the assistance group with a change report form to report to the county agency the assistance group's new address and other circumstances after leaving the center;

 (b) Advise the assistance group to return the form to the appropriate county agency office within ten days;

-(c) No longer act as the assistance group's authorized representative for certification purposes or for obtaining or using food assistance benefits; and
+(c) No longer act as the assistance group's authorized representative for certification purposes or for obtaining or using SNAP benefits; and

 (d) When the card was in the possession of the center the center shall provide the assistance group with his/her EBT card within five days of the household's departure.
-When the assistance group has already left the center, the center must return the EBT card to the county agency.
+When the assistance group has already left the center, the center shall return the EBT card to the county agency within five days.

-(3) List of current participants: the treatment center must provide the county agency with a list of currently participating residents that includes a statement signed by a responsible center official attesting to the validity of the list.
-The participating resident list must be supplied to the county agency by the treatment center on a monthly basis.
+(3) List of current participants: the treatment center shall provide the county agency with a list of currently participating residents that includes a statement signed by a responsible center official attesting to the validity of the list.
+The participating resident list shall be supplied to the county agency by the treatment center on a monthly basis.